biocore/qiime/doc/scripts/alpha_rarefaction.rst

 	-a, `-`-parallel
 		Run in parallel where available [default: False]
 	-t, `-`-tree_fp
-		path to the tree file [default: None; REQUIRED for phylogenetic measures]
+		Path to the tree file [default: None; REQUIRED for phylogenetic measures]

 **Output:**